BerniceTran/Grocery-List-Management/GroupProject/Docs/TestPlanTemplate.md

 ### 1.4 Bug Tracking

 As we are using a human tester to test the functional aspects, we will also use a human tester to report bugs.
 We will capture bug reports directly from a device by using either **Take a bug report** developer option on the device, or through the Android Emulator menu.
-These bug reports contains device logs, stack traces, and other diagnostic information to help find and fix bugs.
+These bug reports contain device logs, stack traces, and other diagnostic information to help find and fix bugs.

 ### 1.5 Technology